SUMUKHA-PK/Mail-server/README.md

 Resources used:
   1. RFC 821, SMTP protocol, https://tools.ietf.org/html/rfc821
   2. The latest RFC for SMTP protocol, RFC 5321, https://tools.ietf.org/html/rfc5321  (This will be used as it is the latest)
+  3. Kurose and Ross for SMTP basics https://bit.ly/2QeCuhl